kids looking through microscopes excitedly

 Nature and Technology

-In this STEM lab, explore what it means to problem solve and brainstorm cooperatively while using different scientific processes to investigate the natural world.
-In one activity, students will work within a budget to solve an engineering design challenge as they learn about biomimicry and its impact on technology.
-Students will also use the experimental method to formulate a hypothesis, follow a protocol, manipulate variables, collect and record data, and reach a conclusion as they conduct an experiment in a specific area of the Zoo.
-Scientific terminology and tools will be used throughout this lab.
+In this STEM lab, explore what it means to collaborate and problem-solve while using different scientific processes to investigate the natural world.
+Students work in groups to solve an engineering design challenge as they learn about biomimicry and its impact on technology.
+Students use observation skills to collect and analyze ethogram data.
+They also use the experimental method to answer a zoology-related question as they formulate a hypothesis, follow a protocol, manipulate variables, collect and record data and reach a conclusion.
+Scientific terminology and tools are used throughout this lab.

 Grades